glycerine/spin_paxos/README.md

 > Nope, I don't think so.
 Hmmmm, not good.
 I'm not
 > even sure the Hashicorp library makes this easy to do.

+So: both etcd and hashicorp Raft are problematic.
+So if we want a solid Raft library, we'll have to write it ourselves.

 ![rafting.png](rafting.png)
 Image caption: White water rafting with an even number is